tanya-domi/Microservices-Gitops-ArgoCD/README.md

 - Established IAM user and Terraform for AWS setup.
 - Deployed Infrastructure on AWS using Github Actions and Terraform and, configured tools.
-- Set up an EKS cluster, and configured a Load Balancer.
+- Set up an EKS cluster, and configured a Load Balancer ingress controller.
 - Installed and configured ArgoCD for GitOps practices.
 - Created Github Action pipelines for CI/CD, deploying microservice architecture application.
-- Ensured Data Persistence Using RDS MySQL with Persistent Volume Claims:Integrated Amazon RDS MySQL with Kubernetes applications to ensure reliable, managed data persistence.
+- Ensured Data Persistence Using RDS MySQL with Persistent Volume Claims:Integrated Amazon RDS MySQL with Kubernetes applications to ensure reliable and managed data persistence.
 - Implemented Monitoring and Logging Stack with Helm:
 Deployed a full observability stack using Helm charts to simplify installation and configuration.
 Monitoring was set up using Prometheus for metrics collection and Grafana for visualizations through custom dashboards.
 - Logs from Kubernetes workloads were aggregated and analyzed using Kibana, providing powerful search and filtering capabilities.
 This setup enables real-time monitoring, alerting, and log analysis, ensuring better visibility into application and infrastructure performance.